CT1 ARCP GUIDANCE and FAQs

 What Evidence Is Required?

-Katarina Szycgala will send you a Form R ( evidence towards revalidation)to complete and return, You need to make sure you return this SIGNED either before the day or bring on the day.
-I would suggest you also upload it under “Other evidence” on ISCP.
+Katarina Szycgala will send you an ARCP checklist and a Form R ( evidence towards revalidation) to complete.
+There is also a link below for the ARCP checklist.
+You need to make sure you return the Form R SIGNED either before the day or bring on the day.
+You should also upload your completed ARCP checklist and signed Form R under “Other evidence” on ISCP.
 Electronic signatures are not allowed but you can sign, scan and send.
-It is an automatic 5 if no Form R
+It is an automatic 5 if no Form R.

 - Upload current CV